Special categories of competition.

-This is a print competition category that requires an entry comprising a minimum of four to a maximum of six prints.
+This is a print competition category that requires one entry comprising a minimum of four to a maximum of six prints.
 Each print must comprise a single image.
-The prints should be on a theme of your choice.
+The prints in an entry should be on a theme of your choice.
 They might tell a story or describe an event or location.

 The prints should be mounted on individual boards to be displayed as a panel.
 Usual print mount size rules apply.
 Please indicate on the back of each print the display position in the panel.